Lucky Omenka dedicates child, opens new house in grand style

 The atmosphere was charged with singing, praises, joy and excitement as the beautiful baby, Orianna Omenorgo Lucky Omenka was dedicated to God’s alter.

-At the house warming ceremony that took place at No. 5 Mohammed Abu Ali Crescent in Jahi, it was a rain of cash as dignitaries from within and outside the country came to identify with the family, guests were treated to a warm reception.
+At the house warming ceremony, the event became more colourful as it turned rain of cash by the dignitaries both living within and outside the country.
+Guests were also treated to a warm reception.

 Not long ago, Omenka who is an ally of the former Minister of Transportation, Rotimi Amaechi and the President General, True Rivers Initiative TRI also assembled top dignitaries to the birthday of his beautiful wife, Esther.

-Among those in attendance include former first lady of Rivers State, Dame Judith Amaechi.
+Among those in attendance include former first lady of Rivers State, Dame Judith Amaechi and others.